Tibet | Lhasa to Everest

 • All entrance ticket fees

-• Knowledgeable English-speaking Tibetan local tour guide shared in your group
+• Knowledgeable English-speaking Tibetan local tour guide

 • Service Charge & Government Taxes